Skip to content

 The undercliffs are designated as SSSI and are within the Sidmouth to West Bay SAC.
 Part of this area is designated as the Axmouth to Lyme Regis National Nature Reserve (see the LNRS Viewer).
 They also lie in the Jurassic Coast World Heritage Site.

-This group brings together xx Devon Special Species that need broadly similar habitat but often very different microhabitats.
+This group brings together 15 Devon Special Species that need broadly similar habitat but often very different microhabitats.
 Many of the species in this group are not listed on the SSSI citation.
 They may also rely on habitats which lie outside the SSSI.

-Other Devon Species of Conservation Concern found along this stretch of coast include the rufous grasshopper and Nottingham catchfly plant, both chalk grassland species.
+Other Devon Species of Conservation Concern found along this stretch of coast include the Rufous Grasshopper and Nottingham Catchfly plant, both chalk grassland species.

 2. What we need to do and where